jsfenfen/reconcile-legislators/README.md

 Candidates
 ----------
 URL is `yr-url-base/refine/reconcile/fec_ids/` .
 Also takes a 'state' (2-letter postal code), 'cycle' (4-digit even year ending cycle, i.e. 2012 for 2011-12) and office (case insensitive 'House' or 'Senate').
 If a cycle isn't specified, many cycles will be returned.
+This can be especially confusing if the candidate's district number ever changed.

 Uses same general matching approach, and blocks with the last name.
 Thus, reversed names--i.e. "ron, paul"--won't work...